Twenkid/SIGI-2025/README.md

 *  ...
 Papers on History of computing ...
 *  Etc.

-* **How to Join?** - contact me via email (in my github profile twenkid@... etc.), on Discord: https://discord.gg/aEvPPeKn the Facebook page: https://www.facebook.com/groups/115986208422069/ ...
+* **How to Join?** - contact me via email (in my github profile twenkid@... etc.), on Discord (link: 6.5.2025, valid for 50 new members): https://discord.gg/AbtwYrTGnQ  the Facebook page: https://www.facebook.com/groups/115986208422069/ ...
 Write a proposal - or share link - in the Issues post.
 If colleages gather we may organize interactive sessions.

 ## You can Join and help with your events, items, works!